Bentleyj/BeyondPhotography/README.md

 I did another effect today I'm calling "color threshold" I think it could be fruitful to explore! basically I'm just thresholding different colors individually.
 I think it can be really effective.

+### Day 27

+Took a little break but now I'm back again.
+Today I I am finally moving on to the next effect in the book, the "Rubber Sheet" effect on pages 64 and 65.
+This should be a pretty straightforward effect but I got stopped on the way by a lovely random pixelation effect with different resolutions in x and y.
+Did perfect Y resolution today with randomly pixelated x resolution today.
+Tomorrow we'll try the other way around and see which is better!